I Moved to Canada - Now What?

 Wire Transfers attract high banking fees in Canada!

 This one took me by surprise.
-In South Africa, the goto standard for sending money to other people is wire transfers (aka, EFT – Electronic Fund Transfers).
+In South Africa, the go to standard for sending money to other people is wire transfers (aka, EFT – Electronic Fund Transfers).
 EFT's are free of charges.
 When I tried to move money between my Canadian bank accounts, I was gagged when I was charged $20 CAD for the wire transfer.
-Though, the goto standard in Canada is to send Interac e-Transfers, which is fast and free, even if both parties are using different banks.
+Though, the go to standard in Canada is to send Interac e-Transfers, which is fast and free, even if both parties use different banks.
+I do love using the e-transfer feature.

 0% Interest Rate Savings Account Exists!